berndporr/iirj/README.md

 v = butterworth.filter(v)
 ```

-## Coding examples See the *Test.java files for complete examples.
+## Coding examples
+See the *Test.java files for complete examples.
 Run
 them with `mvn test`.
 These test programs write the different impulse
-responses of the filters to text files which you can then plot with the
+responses of the filters to text files.
-octave script `filtertest.m` Also very useful to tweak the filter
-parameters and see the effects.

 ## Installation
 Just run: `mvn install` to add it to your local maven respository or